lebrick07/pytransfer/README.md

 # pytransfer
 Transferring files from gdrive to AWS S3

-DISCLAIMER: If you are uploading a local file to S3, skip to <a href="https://github.com/lebrick07/pytransfer/tree/main?tab=readme-ov-file#execute-code">Execute Code<a> section.
+DISCLAIMER: If you are uploading a local file to S3, install pre-reqs and skip to <a href="https://github.com/lebrick07/pytransfer/tree/main?tab=readme-ov-file#execute-code">Execute Code<a> section.

 ## Pre-Reqs
 1. Make sure you have Python3 and pip installed